Network News — December 10, 2020

 Children’s Hospital of Philadelphia releases new Talking about Vaccines with Dr. Paul Offit videos addressing common questions about COVID-19 and vaccines—five new videos will be posted soon!

-The Vaccine Education Center (VEC) at Children’s Hospital of Philadelphia released Talking about Vaccines with Dr. Paul Offit.
+The Vaccine Education Center (VEC) at Children's Hospital of Philadelphia released Talking about Vaccines with Dr. Paul Offit.
 Eight new videos related to COVID-19 were recently taped by Paul Offit, MD, and have been posted or will be posted in the coming weeks.
-All eight videos are listed below.
+All eight videos are listed below.- Why Is It Important to Get the Flu Vaccine during the COVID-19 Pandemic?

 - How Do mRNA Vaccines Work?